Content Analytics guided configuration

 • The Adobe Content Analytics extension is configured to ensure that Content Analytics events are sent to the datastream for Content Analytics.

-• If the Web SDK is not configured for the Tags property, a new Web SDK configuration is created to send only Content Analytics events.
+• If the Web SDK or Mobile SDK is not configured for the Tags property, a new Web SDK or Mobile SDK configuration is created to send only Content Analytics events.

-• If the Web SDK is configured for this Tags property, no changes are made to the existing Web SDK configuration.
+• If the Web SDK or Mobile SDK is configured for the Tags property, no changes are made to the existing Web SDK or Mobile SDK configuration.

 • Save: Changes made to an implemented configuration are saved and the implementation is updated.